Paying Your Bill Online

 After redemption of a returned FSUCard item, any FSUCard payment restrictions will be removed.
 If a second FSUCard item is returned within the same academic semester, the student will not be able to use online FSUCard payment option for the rest of the semester.

 However, if a student continually submits online FSUCard payments that are returned, The Florida State University reserves the right to remove the online FSUCard payment option permanently.

 If the payment was for tuition, the student may be assessed a $100 late payment fee if redemption is not made before the tuition payment deadline.
-In addition, the student’s course schedule may be canceled for non-payment in accordance with University policy.
+In addition, the student’s course schedule may be canceled for non-payment in accordance with University's General Bulletin.

 Notification of the returned FSUCard item will be mailed to the student’s most current address.
 Under Florida Law, redemption of the returned item and any applicable service charge must be made with fifteen (15) days.